 Business Continuity Plan (BCP)

-The table below summarizes Major Risks extracted from the Group's material risks and management risks at each division.
+The table below summarizes Major Risks extracted from the Group's material risks and management risks in each division.
 In extracting the risks, the possibility of impact on investment decisions and other similar matters were considered.